 Passing the bar relies on the same information and skill set every bar round.
 We know what that skill set is and we pass it on to you.
 The substantive material rarely changes (and when it does, we are on it – for example – all of our California Bar Exam Cram Sheets include the California distinctions added to the California Bar Exam).

-Course Fees: $995.00 (Early Bird Enrollment at $895.00 until May 20 2016)- Includes full set of The Bar Exam Cram Sheets, two days of live instruction covering both substantive material as well as essay approaches, extra emphasis on predicted areas, a motivating and encouraging environment that continues beyond the class as students continue to receive email support up through the bar exam, our Ten Day Study Plan telling you what to study and how to study for the last ten days leading up to the bar exam, sample essays for likely essay topics (based upon the predictions) are sent via email in the weeks leading up to the exam with instructions on how to review these essays.
+Course Fees: $995.00 – Includes full set of The Bar Exam Cram Sheets, live instruction covering both substantive material as well as essay approaches, extra emphasis on predicted areas, a motivating and encouraging environment that continues beyond the class as students continue to receive email support up through the bar exam, our Ten Day Study Plan telling you what to study and how to study for the last ten days leading up to the bar exam, sample essays for likely essay topics (based upon the predictions) are sent via email in the weeks leading up to the exam with instructions on how to review these essays.
 The program is truly unique, builds confidence and provides true insights into the technique and what is really required to pass the California Bar Exam.

 Here are recent testimonials: